cloudflare/cloudflare-docs-engine/src/content/reference/wrangler-cli/commands.md

 </Definitions>

 To use this command, the following fields are required in your `wrangler.toml`.

 <Definitions>

 - `name` <Type>string</Type>
-  - Name of your Worker.
-Example: `name = "your-worker"`
+  - Name of your Worker, e.g. `name = "your-worker"`.

 - `type` <Type>string</Type>
   - Type of project.
-Acceptable values:"webpack", "javascript", or "rust". <br/>Example: `type="webpack"`
+Acceptable values:"webpack", "javascript", or "rust", e.g. `type="webpack"`.

 - `account_id` <Type>string</Type>
   - Your Cloudflare account ID.
-This can be found in the Cloudflare dashboard. <br/>Example : `account_id="a655bacaf2b4cad0e2b51c5236a6b974"`
+This can be found in the Cloudflare dashboard, e.g. `account_id="a655bacaf2b4cad0e2b51c5236a6b974"`.

 </Definitions>